-They want to know about the work they'll be doing, but also about your company's purpose and values, rewards and recognition program, professional development opportunities, work environment, and staff.
+They want to know about the work they'll be doing, but also about your company's values, rewards and recognition program, professional development opportunities, work environment, and staff.

 Once you've identified the likely elements and themes of your existing EVP and insights as to what employees actually want, evaluate your EVP to determine which elements to improve, eliminate, or include.